Adolfo Armando Uriona

-Adolfo Armando Uriona F.D.P.
-(May 27, 1955) is a prelate of the Roman Catholic Church.
+Adolfo Armando Uriona F.D.P. (born 27 May 1955) is a prelate of the Roman Catholic Church.
 He served as bishop of Añatuya from 2004 to 2014.

 Life

-Born in Mar del Plata, Uriona became a member of the Sons of Divine Providence on March 8, 1979.
-He was ordained to the priesthood on June 28, 1980.
+Born in Mar del Plata, Uriona became a member of the Sons of Divine Providence on 8 March 1979.
+He was ordained to the priesthood on 28 June 1980.

-On March 4, 2004, he was appointed bishop of Añatuya.
-Uriona received his episcopal consecration on the following May 8 from Jorge Mario Bergoglio, archbishop of Buenos Aires, the later pope Francis, with bishop of Lomas de Zamora, Agustín Roberto Radrizzani, and bishop of Santa María del Patrocinio en Buenos Aires, Miguel Mykycej, serving as co-consecrators.
+On 4 March 2004, he was appointed bishop of Añatuya.
+Uriona received his episcopal consecration on the following 8 May from Jorge Mario Bergoglio, archbishop of Buenos Aires, the later pope Francis, with bishop of Lomas de Zamora, Agustín Roberto Radrizzani, and bishop of Santa María del Patrocinio en Buenos Aires, Miguel Mykycej, serving as co-consecrators.